Author Information: J. Angelo Corlett, San Diego State University, email@example.com

 Further desiderata of a theory of human rights might be gleaned from what Carl Wellman construes as important components of a general theory of rights in Wellman (1985, 4).

 That is, problematic from at least the standpoint of what I am describing as the dominant human rights tradition.

+Indeed, one of the reasons why then U.S. Supreme Court Chief Justice Warren encouraged a unanimous vote of the justices in this case was precisely because he knew that most of the citizenry of the U.S. was against school desegregation and that the Court needed to send a message to that citizenry about equality of educational opportunity.
 Brown v.
 Board of Education was preceded by other cases which challenged racial segregation in U.S. schools.
 One notable case was the Mendez v.
 Westminster School District case (1947) which represented a significant step forward to end segregation of mostly Mexican-American school children in California.
 Nonetheless, these cases demonstrate how various moral rights of non-whites in U.S. society were not recognized institutionally (legally), though through a series of legal cases the rights were recognized institutionally.
-As decades past, most of U.S. society gradually, it seems, accepted said right to equality of education regardless of color, etc..
-So the Brown decision is one wherein a moral right gradually became recognized by law and then by most of U.S. society.
+As decades past, most of U.S. society gradually, it seems, accepted said right to equality of education regardless of color, etc. So the Brown decision is one wherein a moral right gradually became recognized by law and then by most of U.S. society.

 By this I mean something akin to “plural subjects” (Gilbert 2014; Corlett forthcoming), “we-mode groups” (Tuomela 2013; Corlett and Strobel 2017), or otherwise agental groups (List and Pettit 2011).

 Also see, for example, Dworkin (1996, 199f.); Feinberg (1992, Chapter 5); Greenawalt (1989) for philosophical accounts of the right to freedom of expression.